bitquery/streaming-data-platform-docs/docs/examples/nfts.md

 ```

 In this query, you'll need to replace "0xa7d8d9ef8d8ce8992df33d8b8cf4aebabd5bd270" with the address you'd like to retrieve the balances for.
-Find the GraphQl link [here](https://graphql.bitquery.io/ide/Wallets-with-Art-Blocks-BLOCKS-NFT)
+Find the GraphQL link [here](https://graphql.bitquery.io/ide/Wallets-with-Art-Blocks-BLOCKS-NFT)

 -   `dataset` specifies the type of data that will be queried.
 In this case, we are using `realtime`, which means that the query will retrieve the most up-to-date data available.
 -   `network` specifies the Ethereum network that will be queried.
 In this case, we are using `eth` for the Ethereum Mainnet.